medoidai/skrobot/README.md

   * False Positives
   * False Negatives

-* The evaluation results can be generated either for a specifc provided threshold or for the best one found from threshold tuning
+* The evaluation results can be generated either for a specific provided threshold or for the best one found from threshold tuning

 * The threshold used along with its related performance metrics and summary metrics from all CV splits as well as hold-out test set are returned as a result